Oregon, Pacific and Eastern 19: Revenue service

-No. 19 was built by the Baldwin Locomotive Works (BLW) in April 1915 as Caddo and Choctaw Railroad (C&CRR) No. 4.
-It was Baldwin's 42,000th locomotive produced.
+No. 19 was built by the Baldwin Locomotive Works (BLW) in April 1915 as Caddo and Choctaw Railroad (C&CRR) No. 4, it was Baldwin's 42,000th locomotive produced.
 The locomotive was also christened with the name of R.L Rowan; an engineer on the railroad.
 In the early 1920s, No. 4 was sold to the Choctaw River Lumber Company while still retaining its No. 4.
 The engine worked in Arkansas until 1920, when the locomotive was sold off to the United States Smelting, Refining and Mining Company, based out of Boston, Massachusetts, there it was renumbered to No. 2069 and worked hauling lead ore from the mine to the smelter yard.

-The engine was then sent to Pachuca, Mexico, a silver rich region northeast of Mexico City.
-The locomotive was repainted and re-lettered "Cia de Real del Monte y Pachuca" as their No. 105.
-Around the time that the engine was sent to Mexico, it was apparently converted to burn oil instead of coal.
-It was also while the engine was in Mexico that it got its nickname, Pancho.
+The engine was then sold to the Cia de Real del Monte y Pachuca Railroad in Pachuca, Mexico, a silver rich region northeast of Mexico City, where it was repainted, re-lettered and renumbered as their No. 105.
+Around the time that the engine was sent to Mexico, it was converted to burn oil instead of coal.
+It was also while the engine was in Mexico that it got its nickname.
+It was rumored that the engine and Pancho Villa had a run in during the Mexican Revolution.
+Thus the engine was bestowed the nickname, Pancho.

-After a four-year stint in Mexico, No. 105 was again sold to the McCloud River Railroad (MCR) in Northern California, which renumbered it to No. 19 as they had an identical locomotive to No. 19, No. 18.
-It was also revealed that when the crews in McCloud, California, were fixing and repainting the locomotive in 1920, bullet holes were discovered in the locomotive's cab and exterior.
-The engine worked in regular service on the McCloud River Railroad until purchased by the Yreka Western Railroad (YW) three decades later in 1953, when the railroad began acquiring diesel locomotives.
+After a four-year stint in Mexico, No. 105 was again sold to the McCloud River Railroad (MCR) in McCloud, California in January 1923, which renumbered the engine to No. 19 as they had an identical locomotive to No. 19, No. 18, also originally for the Caddo and Choctaw Railroad.
+It was also revealed that when the crews in McCloud were fixing and repainting the locomotive in 1923, bullet holes were discovered in the locomotive's cab and exterior, possibly indicating the engine had been close to battles during the engine's time in Mexico.
+The engine was placed into service in August 1923 and worked in regular service on the McCloud River Railroad until it was purchased by the Yreka Western Railroad (YW) three decades later on June 8, 1953, when the railroad began acquiring diesel locomotives.